 If you were born on or before 26 September 1955 you could get between £100 and £300 to help with your bills in the winter of 2021-2022.

 However, you’ll usually get less if you live with other people who also qualify or if you live in a care home or nursing home and don't get one of the following benefits:

 - Income Support.

-If you live in a care home or nursing home and receive any of these benefits then you're not entitled to any Winter Fuel Payment.
+If you live in a care home or nursing home and receive any of these benefits then you're not entitled to a Winter Fuel Payment.

 Am I eligible to claim Winter Fuel Payment?

-You may be eligible for Winter Fuel Payment if you meet all the following criteria:
+You may be eligible for Winter Fuel Payment for winter 2021-2022 if you meet all the following criteria:

-- you were born on or before 5 October 1954 (to be eligible for the financial year April 2020 to March 2021 – the eligibility birth date changes every financial year).
+- you were born on or before 26 September 1955 (the eligibility birth date changes every financial year).

 You usually get a Winter Fuel Payment automatically if you receive the State Pension or another benefit, such as Pension Credit (but not Housing Benefit, Council Tax Support or Universal Credit).

 If you qualify but don’t get paid automatically, you’ll need to make a claim.